 The independence square is the heart of Kiev and there are several notable monuments here.
-That being said the square is more known for the location of several political rallies.
+That being said the square is more known as the location of several political rallies.
 This includes the deadly Euromaidan protests in 2014 that eventually led to the civil war and Russian involvement in the far east.
-I recommend doing some more independent research on the subject because it will make visiting the square that much more impactful.
+I recommend doing some independent research on the subject because it will make visiting the square that much more impactful.

 Address: Independence Square, Майдан Незалежності, Kyiv, Ukraine, 02000

 The St. Sophia Cathedral is one of the most architecturally interesting buildings in Kiev, and earned it a place on the World Heritage list.
 It was built in the 11th century and its original architecture has survived, despite countless wars, and Soviet opposition to religion (the latter attempted to destroy it but it was miraculously saved mostly thanks to historians and scientists).

 Today it is a staple of the Kiev skyline and opened to public viewing.
 You can also walk up the entrance tower to get great views of the city.

 Price: Cathedral is 50Hr and the Bell tower is 10Hr

 Hours: Friday to Tuesday 10AM - 6PM, Wed 10AM - 5PM, Closed Thu

 8. Podil Distict

 Podil is Kiev's historic district, what is essentially the cultural hub of the city.
 Here you can find everything from award winning restaurants, to stunning monuments and museums.
 It's the kind of neighborhood that you can go to without a clear plan, just wandering the streets and taking in the best that Kiev has to offer.
 You can spend a whole day here, getting lost and enjoying Ukrainian culture.